 - Coffee can Prevent Recurrence of Breast Cancer

 Patients that take the drug Tamoxifen together with coffee, will reduce the chances of breast cancer recurring.
 The studies at Lund University in Sweden suggested that caffeine interact with Tamoxifen to make it work more efficiently

 - Coffee helps Delay Parkinson's and Alzheimer’s disease

-Caffeine will stop the production of beta-amyloid, a protein that accumulate in the brain and allows the body to metabolize all of the available protein.
+Caffeine will stop the production of beta-amyloid, a protein that accumulates in the brain and allows the body to metabolize all of the available protein.
 When there is no 'left-over' of this protein in the brain, the dementia problem diminished.

-Caffeine will also block the malfunctioning brain signal in Parkinson's disease and hence, will reduce tremor experienced in Parkinson's
+Caffeine will also block the malfunctioning brain signal in Parkinson's disease and hence, reduce tremor experienced in Parkinson's

 - Coffee can Fight Depression, Make You Happier & Reduce Chances of Suicide

 The high levels of antioxidants in coffee are responsible for lifting your happy mood.
 Caffeine will also stimulate the central nervous system and increase the production of 'feel good' neurotransmitters in the brain

 All good things have their fair share of problems.

 Caffeine, unfortunately, does have its problems.
 It can create havoc to the body’s central nervous system and metabolism when taken in a large quantity of more than 500 to 600 mg. a day.